Blosc/blogsite/pages/blosc-in-depth.rst

 Why It Works?
 -------------

-Blosc uses the **blocking technique** (as `described here <http://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf>`_) to reduce activity on the memory bus as much as possible.
+Blosc2 uses the **blocking technique** (as `described here <http://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf>`_) to reduce activity on the memory bus as much as possible.
 The blocking technique divides datasets into blocks small enough to fit in the caches of modern processors and performs compression/decompression there.
-It also leverages SIMD (SSE2) and multi-threading capabilities present in modern multi-core processors to accelerate the compression/decompression process to the maximum.
+It also leverages SIMD (SSE2, AVX2, AVX512, NEON, ALTIVEC) and multi-threading capabilities present in modern multi-core processors to accelerate the compression/decompression process to the maximum.

-Blosc2 also applies more advanced techniques to improve the compression ratio on sparse datasets, and a larger diversity of filters such as `bytedelta <https://www.blosc.org/posts/bytedelta-enhance-compression-toolset/>`_.
+Blosc2 also applies advanced techniques to improve the compression ratio on sparse datasets, and a `large diversity of codecs and filters <https://www.blosc.org/posts/bytedelta-enhance-compression-toolset/>`_.
 This makes Blosc2 a very versatile compressor that can be used in a wide range of situations.

 Performance
 -----------